khanhnguyen15/project-madam-website/index.md

 ![top_speakers]({{ "/assets/images/news_source.png" | absolute_url }})
 {: refdef}

-This is a huge audience, and by being able to choose what speakers they quote, and what quotes they select, journalists are holding a power that many may underestimate, and are able to influence millions of opinions.
+This is a huge audience, and by being able to choose what speakers they quote, and what quotes they select, journalists hold a power that many may underestimate, and can influence millions of opinions.
 With great power comes great responsibility[^1], and we plan to investigate how this power is being used to represent different genders.

 [^1]: Uncle Ben, 2002